milchchan/Merkurius/README.md

-Milk is Deep Learning Framework for .NET
+Alice is Deep Learning Framework for .NET